 Our allocation of funding is based on the number of students we have.
-For the academic year 2020/21 we received £6,720.
-We plan to use the funding in the following way.
+For the academic year 2021/22 we received £5,800 and for 2020/21 we received £6,720.
+We used the funding in the following way.

 Individual and small group provision to support improved mental health.